maggiben/rocko_decoy/website/content/learn/how-are-defi-lending-rates-determined/index.md

 # How DeFi Lending Protocol APR Rates Are Determined

 The Decentralized Finance (DeFi) ecosystem has revolutionized traditional financial systems by introducing services like lending and borrowing without the need for intermediaries.
-Two prominent platforms in this ecosystem, Compound and Aave, have attracted significant attention because of their innovative approach to determining Annual Percentage Rate (APR) for lending and borrowing.
-Let’s delve deeper into how these platforms determine their rates and the role of DAO voting in this process.
+Two prominent platforms in this ecosystem, Compound and Aave, have attracted significant attention because of their innovative approach to determining Annual Percentage Rate (APR) for DeFi lending and borrowing.
+Let’s delve deeper into how these platforms determine their DeFi loan rates and the role of DAO voting in this process.

 ## Compound